unixninja/stjeanp-mail_aliases/README.md

 ##Limitations

-This module is officially supported on :
+This module has been tested on :
+* Red Hat Enterprise Linux (RHEL) 6.5
+* CentOs 6.5
+* Debian 7.7.0
+* OpenSUSE 13.1
+* Ubuntu Server 14.04

+It should work on :
 * Red Hat Enterprise Linux (RHEL) 5,6,7
 * CentOs 5,6,7
 * Oracle Linux 5,6,7
 * Scientific Linux 5,6,7
+* Debian 6,7
+* OpenSuSE 13
+* Ubuntu 14

 ##Development

 Updates and tweaks are welcome.
-Once I get some Debian and Ubuntu VMs spun up, I'll update and test for those OSs as well.